-Obesity is a state in which an individual is considerably overweight, and an excessive amount of body fat has gathered under the chin and on the belly, buttocks, and/or thighs.
+Obesity is a state in which an individual is considered overweight, and an excessive amount of body fat has gathered under the chin and on the belly, buttocks, and/or thighs.
 Though it is not a serious case in itself, it may shorten the span of life, as well as create decreased efficiency and happiness.

-From the Ayurvedic point of view, the key cause is found in the lifestyle and diet choices that disturb balance.
+From the Ayurvedic point of view, the key cause is found in the lifestyle and diet choices that disturb the balance.
 Ayurveda views weight imbalance and obesity as something that should be corrected before it can contribute to other health problem.

-Ayurvedic word for digestion and metabolism is agni.
+The ayurvedic word for digestion and metabolism is Agni.
 Agni, when loosely interpreted, means fire.
 It actually signifies something much more than just fire and includes the idea of an accurate and powerful functioning intelligence.
 Agni has amazing transformative qualities.
 All the food we take in must be transformed into that which can be made useful by the body (nutrients) and that which is not required (waste).
 The nutrients, or most refined products of our agni, are used to create the body’s tissues (dhatus).

 Hydrate with Water:

 According to Ayurveda, warm water is a natural detoxifier.
-Warm water cleanup impurities as it travels through over-taxed digestive system, sweeping away molecules left behind from partly digested food that could be slowing down what nature planned to be an enviably swift metabolic rate.
-Replacing sugary beverages like soda and fruit juices with the clear warm water automatically reduces number of calories per day.
-Cold drinks cause the muscles and blood vessels in gastrointestinal tract to freeze and in turn vitiate digestive fire, which leads slumberous digestion.
+Warm water cleanup impurities as it travels through the over-taxed digestive system, sweeping away molecules left behind from partly digested food that could be slowing down what nature planned to be an enviably swift metabolic rate.
+Replacing sugary beverages like soda and fruit juices with clear warm water automatically reduces the number of calories per day.
+Cold drinks cause the muscles and blood vessels in the gastrointestinal tract to freeze and in turn vitiate digestive fire, which leads slumberous digestion.
 Warm water, on the other hand, relaxes the muscles and dilates the blood vessels.
 Dilation of blood vessels allows the digestion and absorption of the contents of the meal to occur more efficiently.

 Drink a cup of Hot water with a teaspoon Honey and 10 drops of lime juice added whenever feel hungry will be a good substitute for eating and will help to melt the fat.

-In order to lose weight and reach optimal level of agni it is important to avoid the following:
+In order to lose weight and reach an optimal level of agni it is important to avoid the following:

 - Avoid Overeating and/or eating heavy foods in large quantities